sassoftware/esp-kubernetes/README.md

 The following Docker images are deployed from this location:
   * SAS Oauth2_proxy
-  * Pivotal User Account and Authenication (UAA) server (configured to store user credentials in PostgreSQL, but could be reconfigured to read user credentials from alternative identity management (IM) systems)
+  * Pivotal User Account and Authentication (UAA) server (configured to store user credentials in PostgreSQL, but could be reconfigured to read user credentials from alternative identity management (IM) systems)

-Each of these subdirectories contain README files with more specific, detailed instructions.
+Each of these subdirectories contains README files with more specific, detailed instructions.

 ## Prerequisites

 ### Persistent Volume

-**Important**: To deploy the images, you must have a running Kubernetes cluster and a have persistent volume available for use.
+**Important**: To deploy the images, you must have a running Kubernetes cluster and a persistent volume available for use.
 Work with your Kubernetes administrator to obtain access to a cluster with a persistent volume.

 The persistent volume is used to store the following:

 1. The PostgreSQL database
 2. Any files (CSV/XML/JSON) referenced by the model that is running on the ESP server

-The PostgreSQL database requires write access to the persistent volume.
-If you plan to put other files on the persistent volume, such as CSV input files, or plan for projects to write files to the persitent volume (output files), the persistent volume must have the access mode **ReadWriteMany**.
+The PostgreSQL database requires Write access to the persistent volume.
+If you plan to put other files on the persistent volume, such as CSV input files, or plan for projects to write files to the persistent volume (output files), the persistent volume must have the access mode **ReadWriteMany**.

 If PostgreSQL is the only element of the deployment that writes to the persistent volume, it can have the access mode **ReadWriteOnce**.

-A typical deployment, with no projects or metadata stored, uses about 68MB of storage.
-For a typical small deployment, 20GB of storage for the persistant volume should be adaquate.
+A typical deployment, with no stored projects or metadata, uses about 68MB of storage.
+For a typical small deployment, 20GB of storage for the persistent volume should be adaquate.

-After you run the ./bin/mkdeploy script. which generates usable deployment manifests, the YAML template file named deploy/pvc.yaml specifies a *PersistentVolumeClaim*.
+After you run the ./bin/mkdeploy script, which generates usable deployment manifests, the YAML template file named deploy/pvc.yaml specifies a *PersistentVolumeClaim*.

 ```yaml
   #